mindscan-de/BrightFlux/README.md

 * Have different annotation frames / highlight frames for each base document and combine via strategy...

-Application-Startup (est. 6 kLOC)
-* Provide a script or configuration for the application startup.

 Reporting
 * Help with writing up the analysis, e.g. using special report templates (e.g. different formats JIRA, or else))
   * use of templates for creating a report